alterNERDtive/EDDiscovery-wiki/Using-the-Synthesis-Panel.md

 * Notes: Shows how many materials were used, and if any materials are needed to make your wanted total.

-* Recipe: The recipe for this particular synthesis.
+* Recipe: The recipe for this particular synthesis, the materials are listed using their [short names](https://github.com/EDDiscovery/EDDiscovery/wiki/Material-Short-Names-List).

 The drop down selector allows you to adjust the recipe list to show a subset.